 Facility Dispatch TOP

-In Alberta’s deregulated power market, energy is dispatched through a real-time energy market.
+In Alberta and Ontario’s deregulated power markets, energy is dispatched through a real-time energy market.
 Dedicated hourly power dispatching is necessary to participate in the market by adjusting generation output or load usage based on instruction from the independent system operator (ISO).
 URICA’s Facility Dispatch services gives you the ability to respond and adjust on a 7x24x365 basis.

 Employing URICA for professional facility dispatch services will allow you to streamline facility operations to realize cost savings, performance optimization, and to promote operational excellence.

 Because URICA does not hold a generation position, we are one of the only companies able to provide unbiased and fair dispatching of power assets across our entire client base.